Third Reich and nazi sites in Nuremberg

 GÄSTEHAUS DER NSDAP – HOTEL OF THE NSDAP

-The luxurious building opposite to the HAUPTBAHNHOF and next to the ‘Grand Hotel’, known at the times of the Third Reich as the ‘Gästehaus der NSDAP’ was built in a matter of seven months and opened in 1936.
-From the very beginning, it architecturally incarnated the at that time modern approach to the comfort with a never-made-before ventilation system of air-conditioning, still a rare practice back in the 1930s.
+The luxurious building opposite the HAUPTBAHNHOF and next to the ‘Grand Hotel’, known at the times of the Third Reich as the ‘Gästehaus der NSDAP’ was built in a matter of seven months and opened in 1936.
+From the very beginning, it architecturally incarnated the at that time modern approach to comfort with a never-made-before ventilation system of air-conditioning, still a rare practice back in the 1930s.
 During the annual Nazi Party Rallies in Nuremberg, the ‘Gästehaus’ was a general accommodation for the high-ranking officials of the regime.
 In no small part, Hermann Goering used to stay in a luxurious room within this very NSDAP hotel.

 Already in 1945, soon after the liberation of the city, the American troops occupied the luxurious hotel.
-In the span of the years 1945-1949 it accommodated the judges and lawyers, the participants of the International Military Tribunal in Nuremberg.
+In the span of the years 1945-1949, it accommodated the judges and lawyers, the participants of the International Military Tribunal in Nuremberg.
 Starting from 1996 the building had been a residential estate with a store on the first floor and since 2003 it was mostly abandoned.
-The former ‘Gästehaus der NSDAP’ has witnessed a number of renovations with the new opening in 2016 as the ‘PARK PLAZA NUREMBERG’ with 177 rooms for the guests.
+The former ‘Gästehaus der NSDAP’ has witnessed a number of renovations with the new opening in 2016 as the ‘PARK PLAZA NUREMBERG’ with 177 rooms for guests.

 BRAUNES HAUS (BROWN HOUSE)

 The building was hardly damaged in Spring 1945 as a result of the Allied air raids and was photoed burned out.
 Since 1949 the ‘Verlag Nurnberger Presse’ publishing house had occupied the renovated building.
-The modern letter of ‘NURNBERGER NACHRICHTEN’ can bee seen encrypted on the very same place as the Nazi eagle and Swastika during the Third Reich era.
+The modern letter ‘NURNBERGER NACHRICHTEN’ can be seen encrypted in the very same place as the Nazi eagle and Swastika during the Third Reich era.
 The back wall of the former Braunes Haus has preserved the Nazi anaglyph with a mythic hero, who fights with a snake.
 At that time it was categorized as the hero of the National-Socialism was antagonizing the Weimar Republic and the Jews.